 The Centre can provide the quadrant radii for 48kt winds instead of the quadrant radii for 50kt winds.

-The deterministic products beyond 6 days may be provided only for the use in combination with ensemble products.Beyond about 6 days users are highly recommended to use ensemble data and only to use the deterministic as an additional ensemble member.
+Beyond about 6 days users are highly recommended to use ensemble data and only to use the deterministic as an additional ensemble member.
 [SERCOM]

 It is strongly recommended to provide all mandatory products four times a day or more frequently.